poseidon-framework/poseidon-framework.github.io/janno_details.md

 ### The `Poseidon_ID`

 The `Poseidon_ID` column assigns each entity in a Poseidon package (so one row of the .janno file) a unique identifier string.
+It links the `.janno` file entries to the genetic data in a Poseidon package.

 Often the `Poseidon_ID` can be readily taken from the respective accompanying publication introducing a given sample.
 If there are multiple samples from one ancient human individual, then they may share this identifier in the publication.
-For the Poseidon package they have to be clearly distinguished with relevant suffixes, though, added to the `Poseidon_ID`. `Poseidon_ID`s are also employed in the genetic data files in a Poseidon package and therefore have to adhere to certain constraints.
+For the Poseidon package they have to be clearly distinguished with relevant suffixes, though, added to the `Poseidon_ID`.
+For good compatibility with Poseidon tooling, e.g. `trident`'s subsetting-and merging language, it is recommended to only use the ASCII characters `A-Za-z0-9_-.` for `Poseidon_ID`s.

 #### What does the `Poseidon_ID` represent exactly?